Dear fellow 30-something mom,

 You see, the truth is, we 30-somethings have let ourselves go.
 No. We have let our SELVES go.
 We have small children and for the next little while, our SELVES will not come first.
 We will be sleeping (or not) according to the timetables of our toddlers and/or newborns and/or a combination of the above.
 Our hair will not be washed as often as we’d like.

 Sit-ups?
 What sit-ups?
 We will be wiping noses and bottoms and messes from the walls.
 We will be cooking what feels like continuously from breakfast to supper time and not leaving the table until at least a forkful of peas have been eaten.
 We will spend hours a week kneeling by the side of the bath and then reading “just one more” bedtime story until we pass out on the edge of the toddler bed.

-But there is another truth: Up there on the hill, nestled subtly amongst the 20-somethings, are the 40-somethings.
+But there is another truth: up there on the hill, nestled subtly amongst the 20-somethings, are the 40-somethings.
 They too are rested.
 They too are toned.
-They are alone, quietly reading a book.
+They are alone, quietly reading books.
 They see us, and they are sympathetic but also a bit smug.
 They’ve been there and done it and they know it doesn’t last forever.
 Girls, 40-something is the holy grail.
 40-something is coming.

 The decade we get our SELVES back.

 Not that I want to wish away the time.

 Although 30-something so far is a bit of a blur, it’s also a kind of magic.